Three perspectives on categorical symmetric Howe duality: Gelfand-Tsetlin modules

 In particular, the modules over $\bT^\chi_\nu$ which factor through the quotient by all red dots and by violating strands is the category $\cO'_\chi$ of modules locally finite under $U(\mathfrak{n})$ and semi-simple for the action of the center with central character $\chi$; such a module is automatically a generalized weight module, but not necessarily an honest weight module, and so not necessarily in category $\cO$.

-On the other hand, if we consider the quotient of $\vT^{\chi}_\nu$ by the symmetric polynomials $h_{i,1}$, modules over this algebra are the block $\cO_\chi$ of the usual category $\cO$.
+On the other hand, the modules that factor through the quotient of $\vT^{\chi}_\nu$ by the symmetric polynomials $h_{i,1}$ for all $i$, are those which lie in the usual category $\cO$.
 Note that we showed in \cite[Cor.
 9.10]{Webmerged} that $\bvT^{\nu}_\chi\mmod$ was equivalent to $\cO_\chi$ with the translation functors matched with the induction-restriction action.
 Thus, this is related to our result using the Morita equivalence of Corollary \ref{cor:chi-nu} between $\bvT^{\nu}_\chi$ and this quotient of $\vT^\chi_\nu$.